-Life still feels light years away from the way it was twelve weeks ago, doesn't it?
+Life still feels light years away from the way it was four months ago, doesn't it?
 We hope everyone is well and safe.
 Here at Huff Harrington, we're open but very cautiously, carefully and with plenty of sanitizer and masks for everyone.
 Thanks to all of you, our wonderful clients and friends, who have all been so supportive.
-It's such a joy to get back to being in the business of home, design and art.
+It's such a joy to be back in the business of home, design and art.

 When it all shut down in March, we were pretty much like everyone else: deer in the headlights and trying to figure it all out, minute-by-minute and day-by-day.
 As business owners, there was immediate pressure on all sides to "pivot" our business and quickly change our model to keep things going.
 Truthfully, we felt a little frustrated trying to figure out what our pivot was supposed to be.

 Well, as life often happens, it turns out our pivot was right in front of us and we'd been using it all along: hello, Instagram, our new (and old) best friend!

 We were searching for a powerful platform to reach all of you during quarantine and decided to ramp up our presence on good old Insta.
 We'd been using it for years because it's so visual and brand-friendly.
 But now it was time to get really serious about Insta so our fabulous marketing team wasted no time focusing their laser beams on our account.

 It turns out we're having a blast on Insta - and we think many of you have, too.
 Since our doors were closed during quarantine, you weren't able to see our latest goodies from a container (that arrived just before we shut down) or the freshest, springiest vignette that our designers snuck in to arrange for us (yes, with gloves and face masks, of course).
 Insta came to all of our rescues with pretty organic and natural photos that make our clients feel like they were standing right there in the store.

 Ann measuring a newly arrived gate-leg table.